rp13g10/fell_finder/README.md

 ### Frontend
 * Build out the route finding page of the webapp
-  * The user should be presented with more than one candidate route if available
+  * Page layout could stand to be improved, collapsible sidebars may help
   * Once the exporter is available, a download as GPX button needs adding
 * Formally define the expected end state of the webapp
   * Set out all of the different features to be built out